-Jefferson Health Plans is responsible, as a Medicare Advantage Organization (MAO), to monitor the quality of the care our members receive.
+We are responsible, as a Medicare Advantage Organization (MAO), to monitor the quality of the care our members receive.
 This includes potentially avoidable readmissions.
 CMS holds MAO's accountable for quality measures through the CMS Star Rating System.
 One of the more heavily weighted Star measures is preventable readmissions.